tae-tae05/startup/README.md

 - JavaScript - Has login, project display, counter display, hooksize/yarn display, and save function.
 - Service - Backend service with endpoints for:
     - login
-    - changing hook size
     - adding new projects
     - updating counters
-    - changing yarn type
 - DB/Login - Stores users, projects, counters, hook size, and yarn type in database.
 Register and login users.
 Credentials are stored in the database.
 Can only use once you are authenticated.
-- WebSocket - Makes it possible to access project information from other devices.
-Can chat with other users to share information about projects/seek advice (ex: hook size, designs, yarn material).
+All projects from users are visible, but you can only edit the projects that you added.
+- WebSocket - Is announced on Add Project page when a new user adds a project.
 - React - Application ported to use the React web framework.
 ### HTML Deliverables
 For this deliverable, I built out the structure of my application using HTML.